nagypet/keycloakstudy/README.md

 3. Create a new schema with the name __keycloak__
 4. Now start the keycloak container as well.
 This will initialize the database.
 5. Import the realm from __realm-export.json__
+6. make a new entry in your hosts file `127.0.0.1 keycloak`
+7. gradlew doI
+8. start the docker swarm `keycloakstudy\docker-compose\keycloakstudy\docker-compose.yml`
+9. the frontend can be found at: http://localhost:9400

 ![](docs/database.jpg)